User Experience Design

 - Web designer.

-To meet the requirements of professional recognition with the the Australian Computer Society and qualifies graduates for international membership of the Association for Computing Machinery and the Association for Information Systems students of the Digital Technologies major must also complete the Master of Information Technology.
+To meet the requirements of professional recognition with the the Australian Computer Society and qualifies graduates for international membership of the Association for Computing Machinery and the Association for Information Systems students of the User Experience Design major must also complete the Master of Information Technology.

-Completing a graduate course after the Bachelor of Design will set you up to become a leader in your field and open up a wide range of career opportunities to increase your earning potential.
-Digital Technologies major students go on to complete graduate study in many different areas:
+Completing a graduate course after the Bachelor of Design will set you up to become a leader in UX and digital tech.
+You could have a wide range of career opportunities to increase your earning potential.
+User Experience Design major students go on to complete graduate study in many different areas: